sfu-natlang/glm-parser/docs/codestructure.md

 ### `config`
 This folder contains the configuration files for different file formats.
 Currently, we have configuration files for Penn2Malt and CoNLL-X formats.
+You can use alternative data formats by creating a config file.
+Each line in the config file corresonds to a column in the data file.
+If you wish the GLM parser to create a dependency tree for each sentence, append a "0" to the end of the "HEAD" line and a "1" to the dependency relation line.

 ### `data`